HybridDog/stochastic_texture_sampling_demo/Readme.md

 best results of the three for these example textures.

-# TODO

-* Scrolling is too fast
-* With the leopard texture and my modified default_gravel.png, the colour decorrelation still doesn't look very good.
-Experiment what happens if I use OKLab without PCA.
-  Perhaps it works with OKLab if I do not omit OKLab's matrix multiplication.
-* Code quality and doc
-  * Comment classes and methods in hpp files
-  * Explain what this is in this readme
-  * Add license info
-* Don't crash when dropping unsupported files
+## Missing Features

+It is possible to extend this demonstration with more not-yet-implemented features, for example:
 * Support different grid scales.
-If I tile a 16x16 texture from Minetest to 48x48 in GIMP and use this as input, I get better results.
-* Add arguments to main and specify them on command line or as HTTP options
+  Currently, a hardcoded scaling of `3.464` is used in the triangle grid.
+  For certain 16x16 textures a different scaling can give better results, where the stochastic sampling is less aggressive, i.e. patterns in the texture are better preserved at the cost of slightly visible tiling.
+* Arguments in the URL (HTTP parameters) and command-line.
+  To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired state.
   * Option for interpolation
   * Initial camera positions
+  * Triangle grid scaling
   * URL to a texture
 * Transparency support
-  * Give transparent pixels no weight when calculating the covariance matrix for the colour decorellation
+  * Give transparent pixels no weight when calculating the covariance matrix for the colour decorrelation
-  * skip fully transparent pixels in the histogram transformation
+  * Skip fully transparent pixels in the histogram transformation
-  * design the background
+  * Design the background
 * Support high bit depth and wide gamut images
   * Investigate if SDL3 works better for this purpose
   * Use the monitor-specific colour profile (if possible at all)
   * Load images into linear rgb float arrays (perhaps SDL2 image supports this)
+* Support mipmapping.
+  The original demonstration uses 2D lookup tables to accout for colour problems when mipmaps are used.
+This is not yet implemented here for simplicity.
+* Texture drag and drop without a browser.
+  Currently, the texture can only be changed the application is compiled with emscripten.
+  With SDL2 drag and drop, it should also be possible to do this without a browser.

+# TODO

+* Scrolling is too fast
+* Code quality and doc
+  * Comment classes and methods in hpp files
+  * Explain what this is in this readme
+  * Add license info
+* Don't crash when dropping unsupported files
+* Implement some of the missing features